mfbx9da4/observable-state-tree/README.md

 ### Problem statement

-Create an observable state tree.
+Build an observable state tree.

 An observable state tree is a normal object except that listeners can be bound to any subtree of the state tree.